- Programs and Projects

 State Water Board Water Quality Certification

-In November, Yuba Water Agency filed lawsuits in both U.S. District Court and California Superior Court to challenge the water quality certification that California’s State Water Resources Control Board issued in July for Yuba Water’s new license for its hydroelectric project, the Yuba River Development Project.
+November, 2020: Yuba Water Agency filed lawsuits in both U.S. District Court and California Superior Court to challenge the July 2020 water quality certification issued by the State Water Resources Control Board for Yuba Water’s new license for the Yuba River Development Project.

 Yuba Water filed lawsuits in both California Superior Court and U.S. District Court because water quality certifications are a mixture of federal and state law under the federal Clean Water Act and California’s water quality laws, and Yuba Water must protect Yuba County’s interests to the maximum extent possible.